 1. Scalability across the enterprise and modalities of care

 How are you currently leveraging the modalities of care?
 From text messaging to asynchronous engagement and full clinical assessments, scaling up to have a full remote encounter provides convenience for patients.
 Using a variety of digital technology tools, such as video and self-assessment devices, patients can receive the care they need when and how it is convenient for them.
-Our Connect N' Care app-based platform, for example, allows your care organization to complete the care continuum by seeing patients where and when they want to be seen.

 2. Seamless device integration

-Medical device integration for telemedicine application enables you to launch a telehealth platform and engage with patients simultaneous to capturing a broad range of information from different medical devices (i.e. vitals data, audio from the stethoscope, and images from the otoscope)… it's the holy grail of telemedicine.
-Just as it's important to collect vitals in a brick-and-mortar care setting, it's critical to do the same in virtual care settings to ensure consistency in care quality.
+Medical device integration for telemedicine applications enables you to launch a telehealth platform and engage with patients simultaneously to capturing a broad range of information from different medical devices (i.e. vitals data, audio from the stethoscope, and images from the otoscope)… it’s the holy grail of telemedicine.
+Just as it’s important to collect vitals in a brick-and-mortar care setting, it’s critical to do the same in virtual care settings to ensure consistency in care quality.

 Every use case has its own specific needs and device requirements.
 To ensure the best high-acuity encounter and maximize the potential of telemedicine, integrating a variety of devices is essential.

 3. Integration with EHR